Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the core principles of criminal liability, including the offence of battery.
-You should be able to identify the elements of the offence and apply them to factual scenarios.
-Your revision should focus on:
+For SQE1, you are required to understand the core principles of criminal liability, including the offence of battery, and to identify the elements of the offence and apply them to factual scenarios, with a focus on the following syllabus points:

 - The definition and elements of battery.